prm5207/IST421_Paint/README.txt

 GIT UPDATED ON: 9/29/18
 // = comments

-//This document include a list of commands to get this MEAN stack applciation running.
+//This document include a list of commands to get this MEAN stack applciation running on a freash install of unbuntu

 //Need to install dependincies sudo apt-get update